zxhry/zxhry/README.md

 # 👻 whoami

-> 「 Learning how to break things to understand how they work. 」

 Hey there~!
 I'm `Myo`, a curious soul diving headfirst into the world of **CTFs** and **cybersecurity** — still learning, still hacking, still dreaming ✨